At the Intersection of Deep Sequential Model Framework and State-space Model Framework: Study on Option Pricing: Introduction

-Although very similar to RNN family, the evolution function $g$ is not trained via gradient-based methods.
+Although very similar to the RNN family, the evolution function $g$ is not trained using gradient-based methods.
 Only the readout function $f$ will be trained.
-Despite this strong architectural simplification, the recurrent part of the model (the reservoir) is always set to higher dimensions in order to provide a very rich pool of dynamic features, which are suitable for solving a large variety of task, and RC models have already demonstrated excellent performance in many fields, including time series forecasting (see \citet{Bianchi2015}, \citet{Bianchi2015a}, \citet{Deihimi2012}, \citet{Li2012}, \citet{Shi2007}) process modelling \citep{Rodan2017}, and speech analysis \citep{Trentin2015}.
-In machine learning, due to the discrete time system, RC techniques were originally introduced under the name of Echo State Network (ESN).
-Studies have shown superiorities of the network in modeling complex yet lower dimensional nonlinear dynamical system. \citet{Pathak2018a} has demonstrated that ESN is able to precisely forecast the chaotic Kuramoto-Sivashinsky dynamical system within 8 Lyapunov times.
-However, though chaotic, the system is yet deterministic, while the synthetic data generated is essentially ``noise free''.
-Thus, ESN's performance on stochastic dynamical system, especially those with greater and time-varying noise, is still of doubt and less professionally studied.
-Not surprisingly, in reality, this deterministic model is not robust performance to time-varying noise \citep{caonima}.
-An intuitive explanation would be that the gradient based learning mechanism of ESN treats all the output samples $\bm{y}_t$ with identical weights.
-However, the time-varying irreducible noise $\epsilon_t^{ir}$ can be big enough at some timesteps $t$ to deviate and dominate the induced gradient, thus leading parameter learning to an sub-optimal direction.
-Hence, we are interested in seeking a solution that remedies RC's susceptibility to noise.
+Despite this strong architectural simplification, the recurrent part of the model (the reservoir) provides a rich pool of dynamic features by initializing a large reservoir dimension, which are suitable for solving a large variety of tasks, and RC models have already demonstrated excellent performance in many fields, including time series forecasting (see \citet{Bianchi2015}, \citet{Bianchi2015a}, \citet{Deihimi2012}, \citet{Li2012}, \citet{Shi2007}), \citet{li2025llm} process modeling \citep{Rodan2017} and speech analysis \citep{Trentin2015}.
+In machine learning, due to the discrete time system, RC techniques were originally introduced under the name Echo State Network (ESN) [15].
+Studies have shown the superiority of the network in modeling complex, yet lower dimensional nonlinear dynamical system. \citet{Pathak2018a} has demonstrated that ESN is capable of accurately forecasting the chaotic Kuramoto-Sivashinsky dynamical system within 8 Lyapunov times.
+However, although chaotic, the system is yet deterministic, while the synthetic data generated are essentially ``noise free''.
+Thus, ESN's performance on stochastic dynamical systems, especially those with bigger and more unstable noise, is still of doubt and less professionally studied.
+Not surprisingly, in reality, this deterministic model does show a non-robust performance to noise \citep{caonima}.
+An intuitive explanation would be that the gradient based learning mechanism of ESN treats all output samples $\bm{y}_t$ with equivalent weight.
+However, the time-varying irreducible noise $\epsilon_t^{ir}$ can sometimes become big enough to deviate and dominate the induced gradient, thus leading parameter learning to a sub-optimal direction.
+Hence, we are interested in seeking a solution that remedyes RC's susceptibility to noise.